8ta4/see/DONTREADME.md

 - Just landing on a page and doing nothing is a classic bot move.
 So `see` fakes a few scrolls to look more human.

-- I'm a big Vimium user myself, and I almost never get flagged.
+- I'm a [Vimium](https://github.com/philc/vimium) user, and I almost never get flagged.
 Those extensions send scroll events where `isTrusted` is `false`, and websites have to let that slide or they'd block a ton of us. `see` mimics that same, well-tolerated activity.

 > Does `see` fake mouse movements?